davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 >
 > **Fault Tolerance**: No single fault can violate any of the above.

-Also, while it's not a property of consensus algorithms per se, one thing we already know is a solution to consensus should be **leaderless**.
-We've already seen that solving consensus with a single-leader approach isn't fault tolerant, unless we implement a failover scheme &mdash; but failing over without causing split-brain itself requires a leaderless consensus algorithm.
+Also, while it's not a property of consensus algorithms per se, we already know something about the solution we're looking for: it should be **leaderless**.
+We've already seen that solving consensus with a single-leader approach isn't fault tolerant, unless we implement a failover scheme &mdash; but failing over without split-brain requires a leaderless consensus algorithm.
 Ergo, any consensus algorithm with a leader contains within it a leaderless consensus algorithm.
 That leaderless consensus algorithm is the thing we need to invent.

-### Simplifying the Design Space
+## Making Our Lives Easier

+Just as important as knowing what to build is knowing what *not* to build.
+Consensus algorithms are famous for being difficult.
+We'd do well to figure out some ways to reduce the difficulty of the problem before we start.
+Here are two simplfications we'll take:

+### Binary Decisions

+For now, our algorithm will only allow two values to be proposed.
+Let's call the two options <span style="color:red">red</span> and <span style="color:blue">blue</span>.

+DIAGRAM: the two colored circles we'll use

+Remember, these options can stand in for anything else: 0 and 1, yes and no, apples and oranges, etc. Supporting only two options is too simplistic to implement a useful distributed variable; however, in most of computing, you end always being able to have exactly zero of something, exactly one of something, or $N$ of something.
+If we can figure out how to have exactly two options, there's probably a way to extend it from 2 to $N$ options.

+### One-Shot Decisions

+For now, let's make a consensus algorithm that can only reach one decision and never change it.
+This too is too simplistic for a useful distributed variable; the result would be a write-once variable, which isn't too far removed from a constant.However, in most of computing, instantiating things is easy; so if we can figure out how to do a one-shot decision, maybe we can implement a stream of decisions by chaining a sequence of one-shot decisions.

+In conclusion, we'll focus for now on designing a consensus algorithm for one-shot binary decisions: two options (<span style="color:red">red</span> and <span style="color:blue">blue</span>) can be proposed, and the algorithm will pick one, and every node will agree which option was picked.

+## Consensus IRL

 ## Majority-Rules Voting